 What should I do if I experience DNS leaks?

 Enable DNS leak protection in the extension settings, disable IPv6 if necessary, and test again.
 If leaks persist, try a different server or contact support for guidance.
-Hotspot shield elite vpn proxy review and comprehensive guide to features, speeds, streaming, security, pricing, and setup

 Can I run Planet vpn firefox extension alongside other privacy tools?

 Yes, but be mindful of potential conflicts with other privacy or network-related extensions.
 If you notice instability, temporarily disable other extensions to identify the cause.
+Is tour edge any good for VPNs in 2026?
+A thorough review of speed, security, and value

 Is there a free version of Planet vpn firefox extension?